 Bleeding definitions are shown in the Appendix in the online-only Data Supplement.

-CHANCE indicates Clopidogrel in High-Risk Patients With Acute Non-Disabling Cerebrovascular Events; GUSTO, Global Utilization of Streptokinase and Tissue Plasminogen Activator for Occluded Coronary Arteries; HR, hazard ratio; ICH, intracranial hemorrhage; MATCH, Management of Atherothrombosis With Clopidogrel in High-Risk Patients; MI, myocardial infarction; NIHSS, National Institutes of Health Stroke Scale; NS, not significant; PLATO, Study of Platelet Inhibition and Patient Outcomes; POINT, Platelet-Oriented Inhibition in New TIA and Minor Ischemic Stroke; PROFESS, Prevention Regimen for Effectively Avoiding Second Strokes; SOCRATES, Acute Stroke or Transient Ischemic Attack Treated With Aspirin or Ticagrelor and Patient Outcomes; SPS3, Secondary Prevention of Small Subcortical Strokes; and TIA, transient ischemic attack.
+CHANCE indicates Clopidogrel in High-Risk Patients With Acute Non-Disabling Cerebrovascular Events; GUSTO, Global Utilization of Streptokinase Tissue Plasminogen Activator for Occluded Coronary Arteries; MR, hazard ratio; ICH, intracranial hemorrhage: MATCH, Management of Atherothrombosis With Clopidogrel in High-Risk Patients; MI, myocardial infarction; NIHSS, National Institutes of Health Stroke Scale; NS, not significant; PLATO, Study of Platelet Inhibition and Patient Outcomes; POINT, Platelet-Oriented Inhibition in New TIA and Minor Ischemic Stroke; PRoFESS, Prevention Regimen for Effectively Avoiding Second Strokes; SOCRATES, Acute Stroke or Transient Ischemic Attack Treated With Aspirin or Tkagrelor and Patient Outcomes; SPS3, Secondary Prevention of Small Subcortical Strokes; and TIA, transient ischemic clinical features, duration of TIA, and presence or absence of diabetes mellitus; scores range from 0-7, with higher scores indicating greater short-term risk of stroke).

-\Primary outcome.
+Primary outcome.

-tHigh-risk TIA in CHANCE, SOCRATES, and POINT was defined as TIA with a moderate to high risk of stroke recurrence (defined as ABCD stroke risk score of $\geq$ 4; ABCD score assesses the risk of stroke based on age, blood pressure, clinical features, duration of TIA, and presence or absence of diabetes mellitus; scores range from 0-7, with higher scores indicating greater short-term risk of stroke).
+High-risk TIA in CHANCE, SOCRATES, and POINT was defined as TIA with a moderate to high risk of stroke recurrence (defined as ABCD2 stroke risk score of 24; ABCD score assesses the risk of stroke based on age, blood pressure,

-Protocol amendment in PRoFESS: because of a concern with an increased risk of bleeding, after 2027 patients had been enrolled, the clopidogrel plus aspirin arm was modified, and the next 18305 patients were randomized to either clopidogrel alone or the unmodified combination of low-dose aspirin and dipyridamole.

-Downloaded from http://ahajournals.org by on February 16, 2020 of Health Stroke Scale score <3-5) and showed no significant difference in ICH rates between patients treated with either DAPT or ticagrelor and those treated with aspirin monotherapy for 90 days.102-104 MATCH (Management of Atherothrombosis With Clopidogrel in High-Risk Patients) and PRoFESS (Prevention Regimen for Effectively Avoiding Second Strokes) enrolled patients with recent stroke ( $\leq 90-120$ days).
-In both trials, overall rates of bleeding and primary ICH were higher with DAPT compared with clopidogrel monotherapy, without a significant reduction in ischemic events.
-The SPS3 trial (Secondary Prevention of Small Subcortical Strokes) patients also showed significantly higher major bleeding rates and no significant reduction in recurrent stroke with DAPT compared with aspirin monotherapy in patients with recent symptomatic lacunar infarcts (≤180 days).
-However, in contrast to MATCH and PRoFESS, rates of ICH were comparable between treatment groups, but mortality rates were significantly higher with DAPT.
-In line with these findings, American Stroke Association/American Heart Association guidelines recommend (Class IIa, Level of Evidence B-R) that DAPT (aspirin and clopidogrel) initiated within 24 hours can be beneficial for early secondary prevention for a period of up to 90 days, but it is not recommended (Class III, Level of Evidence A) for routine long-term secondary prevention after minor stroke or TIA.
+†Protocol amendment in PRoFESS: because of a concern with an increased risk of bleeding, after 2027 patients had been enrolled, the clopidogrel plus aspirin arm was modified, and the next 18 305 patients were randomized to either clopidogrel alone or the unmodified combination of low-dose aspirin and dipyridamole. treatment groups, but mortality rates were significantly higher with DAPT.
+In line with these findings, American Stroke Association/American Heart Association guidelines recommend (Class IIa, Level of Evidence B-R) that DAPT (aspirin and clopidogrel) initiated within 24 hours can be beneficial for early secondary prevention for a period of up to 90 days, 108 but it is not recommended (Class III, Level of Evidence A) for routine long-term secondary prevention after minor stroke or TIA.
+109

 There is a lack of prospective data on DAPT and bleeding risk in patients with large strokes, prior ICH, and bAVMs.
 Patients with bAVMs have a high long-term risk of ICH.
-In a patient-level meta-analysis of 2525 patients with bAVM, the annual risk of first and recurrent ICH was 1.3% (95% CI, 1.0-1.7) and 4.8% (95% CI, 3.9-5.9), respectively.
-In a randomized study of unruptured bAVMs (n=223), the annual first ICH rate without interventional therapy was 2.0%.
-The incremental risk of ICH in patients with bAVM taking antiplatelet therapy is not known.
+110 In a patient-level meta-analysis of 2525 patients with bAVM, the annual risk of first and recurrent ICH was 1.3% (95% CI, 1.0-1.7) and 4.8% (95% CI, 3.9-5.9), respectively.
+111 In a randomized study of unruptured bAVMs (n=223), the annual first ICH rate without interventional therapy was 2.0%.
+112 The incremental risk of ICH in patients with bAVM taking antiplatelet therapy is not known.